 Follow these 5 steps to help stop the spread of the coronavirus:

-Typically, you will receive your test results within 3-5 days.
+If your test is done at a Rochester Regional Health location, you will receive your test results within 24-48 hours.
+Other locations such as CVS, Walgreens, or large-scale urgent cares may take as long as 5-7 days for a result.
 Be sure to provide accurate contact information when registering for your COVID-19 test so you can be contacted promptly with your results.

 Stay up-to-date on the spread of COVID-19 with information on symptoms, prevention, vaccine updates, testing, and how you can help.Read the Latest

 At-home COVID-19 test kits are used daily by thousands of people.
 So how can a person tell when their kit expires – and what to do with it if it is expired?